Anonymous-AAA/OS_LAB/Assignments/Stage_27/notes.md

 ## Errors
 1. In documentation of System Status Table, Swap Out/Swap In are indicated by 1 and 2, respectively.
+2. Update memory free list and processes in terminated status in boot_module not mentioned as changes to be made.

 ## Doubts